jiangsheng/jiangsheng.github.io/docs/blogs/2010/11/what-is-the-difference-between-int-and-systemint32.rst

    }

-I guess it does not make a big deal right? `Until you have an interface assembly that is compiled in anower compiler and want to implement the interface <https://connect.microsoft.com/VisualStudio/feedback/details/280487/upgrade-from-1-1-to-2-0-net-c-dll-with-long-parameter-throws-missingmethod-exception>`__.
+I guess it does not make a big deal right? `Until you have an interface assembly that is compiled in another compiler and want to implement the interface <https://connect.microsoft.com/VisualStudio/feedback/details/280487/upgrade-from-1-1-to-2-0-net-c-dll-with-long-parameter-throws-missingmethod-exception>`__.
 Now you `have a hard time to figure out how to declare the signature in the new